helmuthb/data-oriented-programming/README.md

 To Install R Cells in jupyter notebooks:

-This is true for windows 10 and miniconda
+The following works for windows 10 and miniconda

 conda install -c r r-irkernel
 conda install -c r rpy2
 conda install -c conda-forge tzlocal conda install -c anaconda simplegeneric

 In Jupyter one has to activate the rpy2 extension in a Python cell first:
 %load_ext rpy2.ipython